 - All aids allowed

 Same as ordinary.
 If ten or fewer students have signed up for re-exam, the type of assessment will be changed to a 30 minutes oral exam with 30 minutes preparation.
 All aids allowed.

-If the midd way group project report is not approved before the ordinary exam it must be re-submitted no later than two weeks before the beginning of the re-exam week.
-It must be approved before the re-exam.
+If the midway group project report is not approved before the ordinary exam it must be re-submitted.
+It must be approved no later than three weeks before the beginning of the re-exam week.

 Criteria for exam assesment